jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ### Was it worth it?

 This is a difficult thing to answer.
-We really can't tell the effect of our decisions often times years in the future with hindsight.
+We really can't tell the effect of our decisions often years in the future with hindsight.
 I can say with little other alternatives it was a very good option.
 Not all of it was enjoyable or fun.

 ### My Marks